 This, of course, kicks off Emerald Twilight, resulting in the destruction of the Corps and Hal's fall from grace.

 In the years since, it's all been overturned.
-However, the green image of Hal's home city remains a haunting one.
+However, the image of Hal's ersatz home city recreated in ghostly green remains a haunting one.

 1 of 12

 4 of 12

 10 of 12